History of the Logan Library

 In August 2011, Ronald Jenkins retired after serving over thirty years as director of the Logan Library.
 A search of candidates for his replacement led the library board to hire Robert Shupe, who had been serving as the director of the library system in Mohave County, Arizona.

-In December 2012, the library reached a milestone that is emblematic of its continued effort to serve and enrich the lives of community members: the library checked out over 1,000,000 items during that previous year.
+In December 2012, the library reached a milestone that is emblematic of its continued effort to serve and enrich the lives of community members: the library checked out more than one million items during that previous year.

-On April 18, 2016, the library began to celebrate its centennial year with a special event in the library.
+On April 18, 2015, when we though the library was founded on April 18, the library began to celebrate its centennial year with a special event in the library.
 The event included various dignitaries in attendance and the presentation of a special piece of music created by library employee, Robby Linton.
 This event was followed by monthly events which highlighted each decade the library has been in operation.
-Many hundreds of individuals enjoyed the various centennial activities, culminating on April 18, 2017, when the library celebrated the actual centennial day.
-The library was even congratulated by Gary Herbert, Governor of Utah with a special video message.
+Many hundreds of individuals enjoyed the various centennial activities, culminating on April 18, 2016, when the library celebrated the centennial.
+The library was even congratulated by Gary Herbert, Governor of Utah, with a special video message.

-On July 18, 2017, Karen Clark (assistant director for the previous 8 years) was selected to be the next director of the library.
+In July 2017, Karen Clark, a library employee for the past twenty years and assistant director for the previous nine years, was selected as the next director of the library.

 - "Council Minutes.
 Municipal Council of the City of Logan", Book G, page 743.